alex-paynedwyer/single-molecule-tools-alpd/README.md

 The original version is forked here from [single-molecule-tools](https://awollman.github.io/single-molecule-tools/):
 (authors Adam Wollman and Isabel Llorente-Garcia, c.
 2018, coordinated by Mark Leake's research lab in the [Physics of Life group](https://www.york.ac.uk/physics-engineering-technology/research/physics-of-life/)).

+Please also see [PySTACHIO](https://github.com/ejh516/pystachio-smt); it is an open-source port of ADEMScode v2.1 written in Python 3, retaining much of its functionality, as described in [Shepherd et al. 2021](https://doi.org/10.1016/j.csbj.2021.07.004).

 # SlimVar: repository for ADEMScode v2.2

 This section introduces the version of ADEMScode software developed at the University of York, UK and used to support SlimVar microscopy analysis in the following publications: